lordelph/icofileloader/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]

-This class provides a means to load .ico files into a PHP application.
+This package provides a means to load and convert .ico files in a PHP application.
 It has no dependencies apart from [gd](http://php.net/manual/en/book.image.php) for rendering.

-The class has unit tests which verify support for 1bit, 4bit, 8bit, 24bit and 32bit
+The package has unit tests which verify support for 1bit, 4bit, 8bit, 24bit and 32bit
 .ico files, and the newer form of .ico files which can included embedded PNG files.

 ## Installation